 Private student loans, on the other hand. can be more expensive and inflexible.
 Forgiveness options are rarer and usually more stringent.
 Besides, the interest rate is pegged to your creditworthiness.
-If you do not have good credit history, you will have to pay a much higher rate on the money you borrow.
-If you’re a high school student, you probably don’t have credit history.
+If you do not have a good credit history, you will have to pay a much higher rate on the money you borrow.
+If you’re a high school student, you probably don’t have a credit history.
 That means you’ll have to ask someone, usually a parent or another trusted adult, to co-sign a loan with you.

 Easier to qualify for

 Qualifying for a federal student loan is straightforward.
 You have to be a citizen or permanent resident of the United States and enrolled or accepted at least half time in a recognized school in the country.
 Your credit history does not matter for approval, neither do you need a cosigner to get a federal student loan.
 The easiest way to get started is by filing the FAFSA!
 And you should definitely file the FAFSA, regardless of your financial situation.
 Anyone can apply to the FAFSA, and you absolutely should!
 Filing the FAFSA opens up not only federal student loans, but also merit-based scholarships and grants.
 Who’s going to say no to free money?

-With private student loans, your credit history pays a huge role in whether or not you get approved and the rate of interest that you are offered.
+With private student loans, your credit history plays a huge role in whether or not you get approved and the rate of interest that you are offered.